-The RACF database templates supplied with RACF Security Server for z/VM FL530 are equivalent with those defined with the z/OS RACF V1.8 database templates.
-Therefore, if you are sharing a RACF database with a z/OS RACF V1.8 or later system with RACF, it is not necessary to update the RACF database templates as the fields used by RACF Security Server for z/VM FL530 are already present in the shared RACF database.
-(If you are sharing with a z/OS RACF V1.7 or lower system then you need to run RACFCONV from RACF Security Server for z/VM FL530 to update the RACF database templates.)
+The RACF database templates supplied with RACF Security Server for z/VM FL540 are equivalent with those defined with the z/OS RACF V1.10 and any level of z/OS RACF with APAR OA22588 applied.
+Therefore, if you are sharing a RACF database with z/OS RACF V1.10 (or higher) or any z/OS RACF level with APAR OA22588 applied, it is not necessary to update the RACF database templates as the fields used by RACF Security Server for z/VM FL540 are already present in the shared RACF database.

+If you are sharing with a z/OS RACF V1.9 or lower system without APAR OA22588 then you need to run RACFCONV from RACF Security Server for z/VM FL540 to update the RACF database templates.
+This is not a recommended sharing configuration.

-5.2.5 Restrictions When Using FBA Devices
+5.2.6 Restrictions When Using FBA Devices